GillesVandewiele/KMBlog/content/pages/index.md

-Title: Welcome to the DISKOVER blog!
+Title: Welcome to the KM blog!
 url:
 save_as: index.html

-DISKOVER stands for DIStributed KnOwledge-based systems for adVancEd applications.
+KM stands for Knowledge Management.
 We are a research team within the [IDLab](https://www.ugent.be/ea/idlab/en) research group of [Ghent University](https://www.ugent.be/en) - [imec](https://www.imec-int.com/en/home).

 Here you can find out more about our [research topics](./blog.html), [publications](./publications.html), [projects](./about.html), [educational courses](./about.html), and [vacancies](./about.html) for PhD positions, project researchers and master thesis topics and the [conferences](./conferences.html) we are attending.